 - when there is a serious risk of absconding of the applicant, in order to ensure the enforcement of a transfer decision according to the Dublin III Regulation.

-For the establishment of a risk of absconding for the purposes of detaining asylum seekers on grounds (b) and (e), the law makes reference to the definition of “risk of absconding” in pre-removal detention.4 This provision includes a non-exhaustive list of objective criteria which may be used as a basis for determining the existence of such a risk, namely where a person:5
+For the establishment of a risk of absconding for the purposes of detaining asylum seekers on grounds (b) and (e), the law refers to the definition of “risk of absconding” in pre-removal detention.
+The relevant provision of national law includes a non-exhaustive list of objective criteria which may be used as a basis for determining the existence of such a risk, namely where a person:

 - Does not comply with an obligation of voluntary departure;

 - Has explicit declared that he or she will not comply with the return decision;